 Check My CV: Must-Haves of a Successful Resume

 Have you ever been confused by the ever-changing rules for resume writing?
 With the variety of web resources, it’s easy to get lost in all these resume writing tips, how-to’s and resume checker guides.
-Moreover, the resume writing guides on the internet often contradict – for example, some resources state that a resume should be one page in length while the others claim that one page is too little.
+Moreover, the resume writing guides on the internet often contradict – for example, some resources state that a resume should be one page in length while others claim that one-page resume is too little.
 So, how do you figure out which resume advice really works?
 Our professional resume writers online have collected the time-proven elements that your resume should have to be considered for the position.

 Fix My CV: 12 Must-Haves for a Winning Resume

 Before you dig deeper into developing your value proposition, strategizing the resume content and crafting a powerful cover letter, make sure that your resume contains the essentials.
 Many candidates spend hours creating a strong summary of qualifications, but forget to check the file format compatibility.
 So, as soon as you’ve completed writing a resume, check if it contains all the elements from the list below:

 - Correct and full contact information